LingboYao/Music/README.md

 # Music
 Songs i really like.
 Life For Rent-Dido
-I havn't ever really find a place that i call home
+I haven't really ever find a place that i call home.
+I never stick around quite long enough to make it.